 Camping is allowed around the edges of the park, but a permit must first be obtained from the visitor center.
 Most people camp during the winter months when temperatures can still be quite warm.
 With the Altar Desert to the west of the reserve, temperatures can get intensely hot even in spring and fall; the reflected heat from lava beds and rivers only adds to the immense heat.
 Bring plenty of water and, of course, a tent so that you can keep the lizards at bay throughout the night.

-The reserve’s close proximity to the beaches of Puerto Penasco is certainly an attractive option after a couple days of desert camping.
-Sport fishing, golf, off-roading, and all types of water sport make this area an ideal place for vacationers.
-Luxury accommodations as well as economical travel lodges can be found throughout the Puerto Penasco region.
+The reserve’s close proximity to the beaches of Puerto Penasco is certainly an attractive option after a couple of days of desert camping.
+Sportfishing, golf, off-roading, and all types of water sport make this area an ideal place for vacationers.
+Luxury accommodations, as well as economical travel lodges, can be found throughout the Puerto Penasco region.
 The dry landscape of the reserve is balanced by the many watering holes and fine restaurants of Puerto Penasco.
 The border town of Sonoyta also features popular restaurants and markets.